 At Japan Post Bank, we believe that it is important to create an environment in which each and every employee can be highly motivated as a "Team Yucho" and maximize their capabilities.
 We therefore promote diversity management as one of the important management issues.

-With regard to the Bank's childcare leave system, the length of time taken exceeds the legal requirement (up to three years of childcare leave and up to nine years of partial childcare leave).
+With regard to the Bank's childcare leave system, the length of time taken exceeds the legal requirement (up to three years of childcare leave and up to nine years of childcare parental leave).
 To enable men to actively participate in housework and childcare, a portion of the childcare leave has been made paid since October 2018.
-In addition, the Company has made it mandatory for employees to "confirm the incentive and intention to take childcare leave for four weeks or more" from their department heads.
+In addition, the Company has mandated that department heads encourage and confirm employees' intent to take childcare leave of four weeks or more.
+Furthermore, in order to create a workplace environment that makes it easier to use the system, we distribute support handbooks for male employees and managerial employees and conduct e-learning, etc.

 Declaration of Full Childcare Leave for Male Employees (Japanese version only)